danog/MadelineProto/docs/TD_docs/methods/getUserProfilePhotos.md

 ---
 title: getUserProfilePhotos
 description: Returns profile photos of the user.
-Result of this query can't be invalidated, so it must be used with care
+Result of this query may be outdated: some photos may be already deleted
 ---
 ## Method: getUserProfilePhotos
 [Back to methods index](index.md)